auralpha/3ds_WhiteDefault/README.md

 Heeey, it's Mia!
 I wanted a 3ds theme for PicoLauncher so I made it -v- It took me ~5 hours (image editing, ...) to make so happy if you like it !

-Here some screenshots so you can see how it looks like.
+Here some photos so you can see how it looks like.

 ### Layout that looks good:
 <div style="display: flex; gap: 30px;">